 Absolutely.
 One of the fundamental values is respect and tolerance of people with different faiths, and we teach our children that British law protects their freedom to hold their own beliefs.
 Any prejudice or discrimination towards pupils on the basis of their faith goes against the fundamental British values and will not be tolerated by the school.

 Saint Joseph’s curriculum provides lots of opportunities to address elements of fundamental British values.
 Your child will already have some experience of this in lessons such as Religious Education (RE) where we routinely cover the Gospel values that lie at the heart of Catholic Social Teaching.
 Our teachers will plan for these opportunities and encourage children to think about how the fundamental British values link into the topics they are studying.

 Our school’s Catholic ethos already includes many aspects of the government’s fundamental British values.
 For example, we expect our children to follow the school rules and show kindness, respect and tolerance to one another.
-Promoting fundamental British values will reinforce, not change, our current ethos.
+Promoting fundamental British values reinforces, not changes, our ethos.

 Where to go for more information